 - expanded lookback

 - and more!

 Avoid duplicate content and repetition

-When I first started using Jarvis, he could only read the previous 600 characters, which meant he spit out a jumbled mess sometimes… repeated himself other times… it wasn't awful, but it was a little clunky.
+When I first started using Jasper, he could only read the previous 600 characters, which meant he spit out a jumbled mess sometimes… repeated himself other times… it wasn't awful, but it was a little clunky.

 Assisted writing mode (Continual Output & Expanded Lookback)